-- The course is designed to boost the skills of pupils going for a GL 11 Plus Exam. - It should be central to the work of any child preparing at home. - It is also very useful for any child using a tutor or going to a tuition centre. - The course covers Vocabulary, English, Verbal Reasoning, Maths and Non-Verbal Reasoning.
+- The course is designed to boost the skills of pupils going for a GL 11 Plus exam in the Dorset area. - It should be central to the work of any child preparing at home. - It is also very useful for any child using a tutor or going to a tuition centre. - The course covers Vocabulary, English, Verbal Reasoning and Maths.